 If an industry provides equal ease of access to inputs of its products or services, the market power of individual firms will not be better off.

 1. Perfect competition

 In a perfectly competitive market, multiple sellers sell a standardized product to multiple buyers.
-There are many sellers in a homogeneous market that enjoy fluid factor availability.
+There are many sellers in a homogeneous market that can freely exit or enter the market.
 Barriers to entry do not exist, and companies cannot make above “normal profits” in the long run.